demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 ### azure-sql-db-list
 ***
-List of all DataBases for server.
+Lists all of the databases for the server.

 #### Base Command